intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

        ./scripts/config --set-str CONFIG_LOCALVERSION '-local-cafec0cacaca0-reverted'

     This is optional, as some commits are impossible to revert.
-But if the second command worked flawlessly, build, install, and boot one more kernel kernel; just this time skip the first command copying the base .config file over, as that already has been taken care off.
+But if the second command worked flawlessly, build, install, and boot one more kernel;
+    just this time skip the first command copying the base .config file over, as that already has been taken care off.

 * **Complementary tasks**: cleanup during and after the process.